livebud/marshaler/Readme.md

 - Nice speed improvement over the reflection-based alternatives.
 - Validate while you're unmarshaling.
-- More control: nil maps can be changed to empty objects.
+- Nil maps and structs can be changed to empty objects.
+- Code can be re-used for other formats like URL-encoded form data or protobufs.

 ## Prior Art